Rudolph Speid

-Rudolph Speid (born February 22, 1962) is a Jamaican football manager who manages Cavalier.
+Rudolph Speid (born February 22, 1962) is a Jamaican professional football coach.

 Early life

 Speid worked as an accountant and treasurer.

+Playing Career

+Speid played in the domestic Business House and amateur leagues in Jamaica while coaching youth and club football.

-Career
+Management/Coaching Career

 Speid headed the Kingston & St Andrew Football Association from 1996 to 2000 and again from 2004 to 2008.
 He later worked as technical director of Jamaican side Cavalier.

+In December 2024, Speid coached Cavalier to the 2024 Caribbean Club Championship.

+On 21 November 2025, Speid was appointed as interim coach of Jamaican national team for the 2026 World Cup qualification inter-confederation play-offs.

+On 31 March 2026, Speid left as the interim coach of Jamaican national team.

 Personal life

 Speid obtained a CONCACAF A Coaching License.